caseus7/Dragon-Boat-Z/index.md

 If the player manages to achieve one of the 3 fastest times across the 3 legs, they will qualify for the final race where they will compete against the other 2 fastest boats.
 Upon completing the final race, the player will be awarded a medal, bronze, silver, or gold respective to their finishing position.

+# Meeting Summaries
+## 21st January
+Discussed changes to be made, and priority of changes Begun Risk Assessment
+Begun
+## 26th January
+Discussed reaching out to module leaders to alert them of absent team member
+## 28th January